sanjana1976/hilde-constraints/README.md

 An OpenAI API Key is required for the DynamicRuleTranslator component to function, as it relies on a powerful LLM to translate natural language constraints into structured rules.

 Workflow
-Initialize Engines (Requires API keys and GPU for the completion model)
+Initialize Engines (Requires API keys and GPU for the completion model):

 completion_engine = HiLDeLiteCompletionEngine()
 analysis_engine = CodeAnalyzer() # or a Mock for testing
 constraint_system = DynamicConstraintSystem(completion_engine, analysis_engine)

-Define the Code Prompt
+Define the Code Prompt:

 prompt = "def process_data():"
 Define the User's Security/Style Constraints in natural language

+Python

 user_constraints = ["dont allow for loops"]

-Process the Code with Constraints
+Process the Code with Constraints:

 result = constraint_system.process_code_with_constraints(prompt, user_constraints)

-Review the Results
+Review the Results:

 print("=== RESULT ===")